fremfi/mobile-flashcards-react-native/README.md

-# My Reads
+# Mobile Flashcards

-This is a simple react application that allows you to search & add books, then categorize them into currently reading, want to read and read.
+This is a simple react native application that mimics flashcards so that user can quiz themselves

 ### Prerequisites
 ```